theGlenn/Android-Bluetooth-Arduino/README.md

 # Android-Bluetooth-Arduino

-Sample code of bi-directional(reading and writing) commucation beetwen an Android device and Arduino.
+Sample code of bi-directional(reading and writing) communication between an Android device and Arduino.
 ### Version
 1.0